Please click on the images at right for pricing, SKUs, high resolution photos, prototype photos, and/or to order!

 First produced in 1974 by Bethlehem Steel as UP class H-100-10, production of a majority of the fleet occurred in UP’s Albina Shops in Portland OR between 1976 and 1981.
 Production of this important fleet ended with the H-100-23 class, after UP placed more than 6,400 of these “quad” hoppers in service in the rapidly-growing Western low-sulfur coal market.
 While these models match UP’s largest fleet of coal hoppers, thanks to strong demand from our customers, Tangent Scale Models we also offer paint schemes that are similar to quad hoppers used by other railroads.

 With these cars wandering far beyond just UP rails in both unit and carload services, consider adding some of these replicas to your layout or collection.
-So far we have produced 13 different paint schemes for 2018, and added even more paint schemes and numbers for 2019!
+We have produced 13 different paint schemes for 2018, and added even more paint schemes and numbers for 2019!

 (click to enlarge)